axibase/atsd/changelogs/2017_47/README.md

 The **Allowed IPs** field enables specifying a list of addresses or address ranges in CIDR format from which the user is allowed to access the database.

-The checks are enforced to requests made over the HTTP and HTTPs protocols.
+The checks are enforced to requests made over the HTTP and HTTPS protocols.

 Both IPv4 and IPv6 protocols are supported.